United States: Shale Gas and Renewables Turn the Tables

 Ebbs and Flows in U.S. Federal Policy

 The drop in coal consumption has continued despite federal support for mines granted by former U.S. President Donald Trump.
 During his 2017-2021 term, President Trump pursued a policy heavily in favor of fossil fuels.
-His skepticism toward international efforts to combat climate change even led him to withdraw the United States from the Paris Agreement.
+His skepticism toward international efforts to combat even led him to withdraw the United States from the Paris Agreement.

 After Joe Biden took office in January 2021, the United States rejoined the agreement and set the energy-transition targets of having 100% carbon-free electricity by 2035 and achieving net-zero emissions by 2050.
 President Biden also reinstated several environmental regulations and pledged to eliminate federal fossil fuel subsidies, particularly in the Gulf of Mexico and Alaska.